sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "...Guys...?"

-They watched as you visibly processed what they told you.
+They watched as you visibly processed what they had already told you.

 Jevil was in your body.
 Now Jevil was gone, and your body was safe.